artemas-radik/cs262/readme.md

 `16s` | Username
 `64s` | Password

-We use `reg` to indicate a client's intention to authenticate itself with the server.
-This can occur in one of two contexts:
+We use `reg` to indicate a client's intention to create an account on the server.

-1. Client is registering an account with the server for the first time, so the client enters a brand new password
+> Human beings face ever more complex and urgent problems, and their effectiveness in dealing with these problems is a matter that is critical to the stability and continued progress of society.

+ [!note]  Lorem ipsum dolor sit amet

+[!note] ddd
+dd

+> [!note]
+> For the `'s'` format character, the count is interpreted as the length of the bytes, not a repeat count like for the other format characters; for example, `'10s'` means a single 10-byte string, while `'10c'`means 10 characters.
+If a count is not given, it defaults to 1.
+For packing, the string is truncated or padded with null bytes as appropriate to make it fit.
+For unpacking, the resulting bytes object always has exactly the specified number of bytes.
+As a special case, `'0s'` means a single, empty string (while`'0c'` means 0 characters).